 - It helps to neutralize the pH of the soil.

-- Vermicompost enhances the soil’s microbial activity and adds beneficial microbes, lowers the pest and disease incidence.
+- Vermicompost enhances the soil’s microbial activity and adds beneficial microbes, lowering pest and disease incidence.

-- It is easy to apply and handle, economical and does not have a foul odor.
+- It is easy to apply and handle, economical and has no foul odor.

 - It is free from any pathogens or harmful materials.